2018 Radio-Coteau Syrah Sonoma Coast Harrison Grade

 Description

-In the summer of 2012, Radio-Coteau acquired a 42-acre Historic Estate Vineyard and ranch on a hill above the town of Occidental.
-Originally called Joseph Morelli & Sons before Prohibition, the Lemorel Winery (as it later became known) dates back to 1892, when the first vines were planted.
-The estate is 800 meters and has a very diverse agro-ecosystem established on the prized Goldridge soil.
-The old Syrah Zinfandel has been preserved and has recently replanted the existing acreage to Pinot Noir and Chardonnay.
-This winery is already one of the absolute top in California - Mendocino
+In the summer of 2012, Radio-Coteau acquired a historic 42-hectare Estate Vineyard and ranch on a hillside above the town of Occidental.
+Originally called the Lemorel Winery (as it later became known) by Joseph Morelli & Sons before Prohibition, it dates back to 1892, when the first vines were planted.
+Situated at an altitude of 800 meters, the estate boasts a highly diverse agro-ecosystem built on the prized Goldridge soil.
+They still retain their heritage Syrah Zinfandel, and recently replanted the existing acreage with Pinot Noir and Chardonnay.
+This winery is already among the very best in California - Mendocino.

-Harrison Grade is grown on the estate itself, 800 feet above sea level on a mountain ridge above Occidental.
-The grapes are grown organically, harvested by hand, fermented in the original way and bottled in-house.
-During fermentation, about 45% of the grapes are kept as a whole cluster, so that there is sufficient structure and cellar potential.
-This Syrah is dark ruby red in the glass, with a blue rim.
-The concentration of the color corresponds to the solid nose that this wine has.
-The wine is unfiltered and is such a unique cool-climate Syrah.
-Super elegant and not surprising that this wine has scored 96/100 points.
+Harrison Grade is estate-grown, 800 feet above sea level on a mountain ridge above Occidental.
+The grapes are organically grown, hand-harvested, fermented traditionally, and bottled in-house.
+During fermentation, approximately 45% of the grapes are kept as whole clusters, creating ample structure and cellaring potential.
+This Syrah is a dark ruby red in the glass, with a blue rim.
+The concentrated color matches the wine's robust nose.
+This unfiltered wine is a unique cool-climate Syrah.
+It's incredibly elegant, and it's no wonder it received a 96/100 rating.

 96/100 Robert Parker